 Super Bowl Ticket Quantity Trends

-With around 2,200 tickets available on the secondary as of January 15, and the game participants not yet set, look for continued fluctuation in the average asking price.
+There were 4,000 tickets available on the secondary as of January 24, but that has since dropped to under 3,000.
+Look for continued fluctuation in the average asking price.
 In 2018, ticket prices stayed on a consistent upward trend after the final four teams were set, but on game day, even the cheapest ticket cost fans $3,285, so it's not unreasonable to think that Super Bowl LIII will eclipse that.
-The current get-in price is $3,325.
+The current get-in price is right around $2,500.

 At three weeks out, there were fewer than 1,000 tickets available on the secondary market in 2017 and 2018, as compared to 2,200 this year.
 In fact, in 2017, there were only 155 tickets available.
 But in both cases, the secondary market was flooded with tickets by two weeks out, which would account for the drop in prices at the one-week mark.
 The closer the games got, the more tickets became available in both years, before fans began pushing prices up again heading into game day.